 The workshop I have made includes some tools I have found useful to help me practice navigating some internalised misogynistic blocks around owning being difficult and supporting and championing women and oppressed groups.
 I don’t have all the answers, I don’t have the energy to fight all the fights all the time but what I do know is this: difficult women get shit done and being difficult is an art that can be practised.

-Imogen is running an online taster session of ‘Being a Difficult Woman’ on Saturday 19th December.
+Imogen will be running a taster session of ‘Being a Difficult Woman’ on Saturday 5th March.